miniflux/website/content/tos.md

 -   Miniflux cannot be held liable for breach of contract in connection with fortuitous events or force majeure.
--   Miniflux is not liable for any damages including operating losses, loss of profit, or any damages or expenses that might arise.
+-   Miniflux is not liable for any damages including operating losses, loss of profit, or any other damages or expenses that might arise.

 ### 7. Privacy